-1. In the springtime, Courts jumps at the chance to pursue panfish in the backs of fast-warming, dark-bottomed bays and canals.
+1. In the springtime, Courts jumps at the chance to pursue bluegill and crappie in the backs of fast-warming, dark-bottomed bays and canals.

-On the north end of West Rush, Dennis Frandsen County provides extensive bank-fishing opportunities for early season crappies and sunfish.
-“Jig and plastic combos like Northland Fishing Tackle’s IMPULSE® Water Flea and IMPULSE® Skeleton Minnow on a Tungsten Fire-Ball® Jig or Tungsten Larva Fly suspended under a small Northland slip-float are deadly, as are basic live-bait setups,” says Courts.
+On the north end of West Rush, Dennis Frandsen County provides extensive bank-fishing opportunities for early-season crappies and sunfish.
+“Jig and plastic combos like Northland Fishing Tackle’s IMPULSE® Water Flea and IMPULSE® Skeleton Minnow on a Fire-Ball Jig suspended under a small Northland slip-float are deadly, as are basic live-bait setups,” says Courts.

-On the walleye front, the May opener sees Courts fishing Roach Rigs and live bait or snap-jigging with either a Fire-Ball® Jig tipped with a minnow or longer-shanked Northland jig such as Slurp!® Jig or Rock-It Jigs, tipped with an IMPULSE® softbait.
-“Rocky structure, shoreline points and breaks are all good bets,” he says.
+On the walleye front, the May opener sees Courts fishing Roach Rigs and live bait or snap-jigging with either a Fire-Ball® Jig tipped with a minnow or longer-shanked Northland jig such as Slurp!® Jig, tipped with an IMPULSE® soft bait.
+“Rocky structure, shoreline points, and breaks are all good bets,” he says.

 2. During the summer months, Courts recommends targeting largemouth bass in heavy weed growth.
-“The Northland Jungle Jig® is a great flippin’ jig for working thick stands of coontail, cabbage and other weeds,” he says.
+“The Northland Jungle Jig® is a great flippin’ jig for working thick stands of coontail, cabbage, and other weeds,” he says.
 Don’t forget about walleyes while you’re working the weeds, either.
 Pitch a Weed-Weasel® Jig into open pockets in the weeds, and troll spinner setups like the Butterfly Rig along weed edges.
-Traditional structure is also a safe bet for summer ’eyes.
+The traditional structure is also a safe bet for summer’s eyes.

 3. Autumn triggers increased muskie activity on East and West Rush.
-“Throwing big bucktail spinners like the Bionic® Bucktail and Bird-Shot™ Bucktail is a great way to connect with a 40-inch-plus muskie in the fall,” he says.
+“Throwing big spinners like the Reed-Runner Magnum Spinnerbait is a great way to connect with a 40-inch-plus muskie in the fall,” he says.
 “You can also continue flipping weeds for bass—especially the stands of green cabbage and coontail.”

-Walleyes are also on the bite, and Courts recommends trolling spinner rigs, vertical jigging a Fire-Ball® Jig and minnow combination, and slowly pulling Roach Rigs around rock piles, breaklines, humps and other fish-holding structure.
+Walleyes are also on the bite, and Courts recommends trolling spinner rigs, vertical jigging a Fire-Ball Jig and minnow combination, and slowly pulling Roach Rigs around rock piles, break lines, humps, and other fish-holding structures.
 Areas offering current can also be sleepers for fall walleyes other anglers miss.

 4. Winter is a busy time on both East and West Rush.
-Hundreds of portable and permanent shacks dot community holes, housing anglers eager to tackle the system’s panfish, walleyes and pike.
+Hundreds of portable and permanent shacks dot community holes, housing anglers eager to tackle the system’s bluegills, crappies, walleyes, and pike.
 Despite the sometimes intense pressure, the lakes offer good fishing throughout the winter months.

-Courts steers walleye anglers toward rock piles on East Rush, and says a variety of holes, drop-offs, humps and other structural sweet spots yield walleye gold on the west lake.
+Courts steer walleye anglers toward rock piles on East Rush and says a variety of holes, drop-offs, humps, and other structural sweet spots yield walleye gold on the west lake.

 “Crappies are creatures of the deeper holes, too,” he adds.
 “Buck-Shot® Rattle Spoons of appropriate sizes take both walleyes and crappies.
 For pike, fish suckers and shiners on Quick-Strike Predator Rigs in and around standing reeds on West, or weedbeds on the south end of East.”